cta-wave/device-observation-framework/README.md

 ```
 IMPORTANT: Make sure that the WindowsPowerShell is used for the above commands on windows.
 You **MUST** add the .mp4 extension to the file name.

-where **log** (optional) specifies log level.
-Default value is "info" when not specified.
-See "Additional Options" section below for more details.

-where **scan** (optional) specifies scan method to be used.
-Default value is "general" when not specified.
-See "Additional Options" section below for more details.

 where **file** specifies the path to the recording to be analysed: